Del Pezzo surfaces of degree one and examples of Zariski multiples: Main result

 \subsection{Combinatorial type \texorpdfstring{$\sigma_k$}{sigmak}}

-See~\cite[Remark 3]{TheSurvey} for the precise definition of the notion of \emph{combinatorial type of plane curves}. \begin{definition} A germ $(C, \mathbf{0})$ of isolated plane curve singularity is said to be a \emph{$\mtan{m}$-singularity} if $C$ consists of $m$ smooth local branches and each pair of the local branches has intersection number $2$. \end{definition} Note that a $\mtan{2}$-singularity is an ordinary tacnode (an $a_3$-singularity). \begin{definition} Let $C\subset \PP^2$ be a plane curve with a $\mtan{m}$-singularity at $A\in C$.
+\begin{definition} Two plane curves $D$ and $D\sprime$ are said to have the \emph{same combinatorial type} if there exist tubular neighborhoods $T\subset \PP^2$ of $D$ and $T\sprime\subset \PP^2$ of $D\sprime$ such that $(\PP^2, T)$ and $(\PP^2, T\sprime)$ are homeomorphic. \end{definition} See~\cite[Remark 3]{TheSurvey} for another formulation of the notion of combinatorial type. \begin{definition} A germ $(C, \mathbf{0})$ of isolated plane curve singularity is said to be a \emph{$\mtan{m}$-singularity} if $C$ consists of $m$ smooth local branches and each pair of the local branches has intersection number $2$. \end{definition} Note that a $\mtan{2}$-singularity is an ordinary tacnode (an $a_3$-singularity). \begin{definition} Let $C\subset \PP^2$ be a plane curve with a $\mtan{m}$-singularity at $A\in C$.
 The common tangent line $\Lambda\subset \PP^2$ to the local branches of $C$ at $A$ is called the \emph{tangent line to $C$ at $A$}. \end{definition} \begin{definition} A plane curve $C$ of degree $6$ is called a \emph{$\mtan{3}$-sextic} if the singular locus of $C$ consists of a single point $A$, and $A\in C$ is a $\mtan{3}$-singular point. \end{definition} Note that a $\mtan{3}$-sextic is irreducible.
 We fix a point $A\in \PP^2$ and a line $\Lambda\subset \PP^2$ passing through $A$. \begin{definition} A $\mtan{3}$-sextic with the singular point $A$ and the tangent line $\Lambda$ at $A$ is called a $\mtan{3}$-sextic \emph{in the frame $(A, \Lambda)$}. \end{definition} Let $C$ be a $\mtan{3}$-sextic in the frame $(A, \Lambda)$. \begin{definition} A smooth conic $\Gamma$ is said to be a \emph{special tangent conic} of $C$ if the following hold; \begin{itemize} \item the conic $\Gamma$ passes through $A$, and $C+\Gamma$ has $\mtan{4}$-singularity at $A$, and \item at every intersection point of $C$ and $\Gamma$ other than $A$, the intersection multiplicity is even. \end{itemize} \end{definition} For a special tangent conic $\Gamma$, we put